-In the list of ingredients "vegetable oils" and "vegetable fats" must be followed by a list of the specific vegetable sources http://www.usda-eu.org/trade-with-the-eu/eu-import-rules/eu-labeling-requirements/allergen-labeling/
+In the list of ingredients "vegetable oils" and "vegetable fats" must be followed by a list of the specific vegetable sources.

 6. Allergen Labeling

 Article 21 of the FIC regulation stipulates that each product or substance capable of inducing an allergic reaction must be indicated in the list of ingredients with reference to the name of the substance or product as listed in Annex II to the FIC regulation.
 The name of the substance or product must be highlighted through a typeset that clearly distinguishes it from the other ingredients, for example in bold or with a background color.